mbaeumer/fxlink/README.md

 # Project description
 FXLink is a little tool for handling URLs.
-Users can categorize and tag URLs based on topics of interest and enrich the data with further descriptions. \n
+Users can categorize and tag URLs based on topics of interest and enrich the data with further descriptions. </br>
 Apart from that, FXLink provides import of data as text files, a search filter and backup of data in XML.

 ![](/docs/fxlink8.png)